German fire fighters rescue man stuck in chimney | DW | 01.01.2020

 "We don't know how or why the man got there," a police spokeswoman said.

-The overnight temperature in the neighborhood was about minus 4 degrees Celsius (25 degrees Farhenheit), and the man was treated at a nearby hospital for hypothermia.
+The overnight temperature in the neighborhood was about minus 4 degrees Celsius (25 degrees Fahrenheit), and the man was treated at a nearby hospital for hypothermia.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.